xyamzw/docs/docs/guide/drivers/thunder.md

 ### **Remove way**

-**Trash**：Use AList to delete files and then move them to the Recycle Bin.
+**Trash**：Use OpenList to delete files and then move them to the Recycle Bin.
 If you delete them accidentally, you can restore them through Thunder Cloud Disk.

 **Delete**：Deleting it directly cannot restore it.